 In such a scenario, the first loan for the higher amount usually has a lower fixed rate, whereas the second loan comes with a higher and/or variable rate.
 Depending on how quickly you expect to repay the second loan, you might be better off getting a combination loan instead of PMI.
 However, you must do your math in advance.

-The interest rate attached to your mortgage and the loan’s term can have a telling effect on how much you end up paying overtime.
-A variable rate mortgage spread across a long loan term might not be the best way to go, because hikes in interest rates may affect your ability to repay the loan.
-Fixed-rate mortgages, on the other hand, are the safer approach to homeownership.
-To determine what loan term might work well for you; take your existing and predicted financial situation into account while talking to your loan officer.
+The interest rate attached to your mortgage and the loan’s term can have a telling effect on how much you end up paying over time.
+If you get an ARM, in which the interest rate may fluctuate up or down during the term of the loan, a hike in rates may affect your ability to make timely repayments.
+Fixed-rate mortgages, on the other hand, are the safer approach to home ownership.
+To determine which type of interest and what loan term might work well for you, take your existing and predicted financial situation into account while talking to your loan officer, and don’t forget to factor in contingencies.

 Fill out the form below and a mortgage professional will get back to you shortly.